 I was shocked at how easy it was!
 After that first day, I decided to change to an 18:6 protocol.
 No problems at all.
 It was simple for me.

 Day 3, and I decided that 20:4 would be my protocol.
 Again, I found it quite easy.
 After a week or so, perhaps 2 weeks of doing 20:4, I again decided to push it a little more, and I went 23:1, with a 1-hour eating window, eating one meal each day.
-It not only felt good, I found it liberating!
+It not only felt good, but I also found it liberating!
 I had no hunger.
 I found myself free to concentrate on things other than food.
 I was losing a lot of weight too.

 Another great benefit that I experienced during this time is that my diabetes was getting better.
 Before I started doing Keto, I was using 100 units of insulin daily and taking 3 oral medications.
 Even with that, my diabetes was still only moderately controlled.
 When I started doing keto, my need for insulin reduced almost every day.
 By the time I started the IF, I was using only 15 units of insulin daily, and only one oral medication (metformin).